-There are now 16 Corporate Centres operational, including centres in Brisbane (2), Newcastle (2), Sydney (4) Bathurst (1) Canberra (1), Melbourne (2), Perth (2), England (1) and New Zealand (1).
-Gold Partner numbers in Australia have reduced to 110, partly due to Corporate Centre acquisitions.
-Total centres in Australia remains at 144 (consistent with the prior year).
-Similarly in the New Zealand market centre numbers have remained stable at 58 active centres, with 8 Gold Partners.
-The Corporate Centre is located in Palmerston North on the North Island.
+There are now 24 Corporate Centres operational, including centres in Brisbane (7), Newcastle (3), Sydney (5), Bathurst (1), Canberra (1), Melbourne (2), Perth (2), Launceston (1), England (1) and New Zealand (1).
+Gold Partner numbers in Australia have reduced to 102, partly due to Corporate Centre consolidation.
+Total centres in Australia remains at 140 (down from 144 in the prior year).
+Similarly in the New Zealand market centre numbers have decreased slightly to 45 active centres, with 10 Gold Partners.

-In the UK market, we have opened our first Corporate Centre in Gloucester, close to the UK Head Office.
-In the UK the number of Gold Partners have been growing, now at 180 centres compared to 166 in the prior year.
-Overall there are 255 active UK centres, up from 247 in the prior year.
+In the UK the number of Gold Partners have been growing, now at 185 centres compared to 180 in the prior year.
+Overall there are 258 active UK centres, up from 255 in the prior year.